How Much Compensation For a Pedestrian Accident Can Someone Get?

 The average compensation for a pedestrian accident, based on accident settlements in recent years, can range from the tens of thousands for minor injuries, such as whiplash or a fractured bone, to more than $1 million or more for catastrophic injuries, such as a spinal cord or traumatic brain injuries.

-Most accident settlements settle confidentially, providing limited publicly available data for these estimates.
-Lawyers and insurance adjusters have access to statistical data and trends for many personal injury settlements.
-They can use this information and many other factors to determine just how much your pedestrian accident is worth.
+Lawyers and insurance adjusters can access statistical data and trends for many personal injury settlements.
+They can use this information and many other factors to determine the value of your pedestrian accident.

 Contact A Lawyer